Cloud-Drift/clouddrift/README.md

 Once the library is in a *beta* stage, a conda/pip packages will be available to simplify the installation process.

 This repository is organized as follows:
-- `clouddrift/`: modules of the *CloudDrift* library
+- `clouddrift/`: modules of the *CloudDrift* library.
 - `data/`: processing scripts for various Lagrangian datasets, including the GDP historical dataset.
-- `docs/`: documentation *soon* available at [cloud-drift.github.io/clouddrift](https://cloud-drift.github.io/clouddrift/)
+- `docs/`: documentation *in-progress* available at [cloud-drift.github.io/clouddrift](https://cloud-drift.github.io/clouddrift/).
-- `examples/`: series of Jupyter Notebooks showcasing the library use cases
+- `examples/`: series of Jupyter Notebooks showcasing the library use cases.
-- `tests/`: test-suite
+- `tests/`: test-suite.
-- `dev/`: development Jupyter Notebooks use to brainstorm new ideas and discussions
+- `dev/`: development Jupyter Notebooks use to brainstorm new ideas and discussions.